m5stack/m5-docs/docs/en/unit/watering.md

 # Watering

-<el-tag effect="plain">SKU:U087</el-tag>
+<el-tag effect="plain">SKU:U101</el-tag>

 <div class="product_pic"><img src="assets/img/product_pics/unit/watering/watering_01.webp"></div>

 ## Description

 **Watering** is a capacitive soil moisture detection and adjustment unit.
-The product integrates water pumps and measuring plates for soil moisture detection and pump pumping control.
-It is used in intelligent plant breeding scenarios and can easily achieve humidity detection and Irrigation control.
-The measurement electrode plate adopts the capacitive design, which can effectively avoid the corrosion problem of the electrode plate in actual use compared with the resistive electrode plate.
+The product integrates water pump and measuring plates for soil moisture detection and pump water control.
+It can be used for intelligent plant breeding scenarios and can easily achieve humidity detection and Irrigation control.
+The measurement electrode plate uses the capacitive design, which can effectively avoid the corrosion problem of the electrode plate in actual use compared with the resistive electrode plate.

 ## Product Features

-- Capacitive measuring plate/more corrosion resistant
+- Capacitive measuring plate (corrosion resistant)
 - Integrated 5W power water pump
 - LEGO compatible holes